Skip to main content

 SPECIAL SITUATIONS

-New York State Law — Special privacy protections apply to HIV-related information, alcohol and substance abuse information, mental health information, and genetic information.
+New York State Law: Special privacy protections apply to HIV-related information, alcohol and substance abuse information, mental health information, and genetic information.
 Some parts of this Notice of Privacy Practices may not apply to these types of information.
-If your treatment involves this information, you will be provided with a separate notice explaining how the information will be protected.
+If your treatment involves this information, you may be provided with a separate notice explaining how the information will be protected.

-Organ and Tissue Donation — If you are an organ or tissue donor, we may release medical information to organizations that handle organ procurement or to an organ donation bank.
+Organ and Tissue Donation: If you are an organ or tissue donor, we may release health information to organizations that handle organ procurement or to an organ donation bank.

-Military and Veterans — If you are a member of the armed forces of the United States or another country, we may release medical information about you as required by military command authorities.
+Military and Veterans: If you are a member of the armed forces of the United States or another country, we may release health information about you as required by military command authorities.

-Worker’s Compensation — We may release medical information about you for worker’s compensation or similar programs.
+Worker’s Compensation: We may release medical information about you for worker’s compensation or similar programs that provide benefits for work-related injuries or illnesses.

 • to notify the appropriate government authority if we believe a patient has been the victim of abuse, neglect or domestic violence.
 We will only make this disclosure if you agree or when required or authorized by law.

-Health Oversight Activities — We may disclose medical information to a health oversight agency for activities authorized by law.
+Health Oversight Activities: We may disclose health information to a health oversight agency for activities authorized by law.
 These oversight activities include, for example, audits, investigations, inspections, and licensure.

-Lawsuits and Disputes — If you are involved in a lawsuit or a dispute, we may disclose medical information about you in response to a court or administrative order.
-We may also disclose medical information about you in response to a subpoena, discovery request, or other legal demand by someone else involved in the dispute, but only if efforts have been made to tell you about the request or to obtain an order protecting the information requested.
+Lawsuits and Disputes: If you are involved in a lawsuit or a dispute, we may disclose health information about you in response to a court or administrative order.
+We may also disclose health information about you in response to a subpoena, discovery request, or other legal demand by someone else involved in the dispute, but only if efforts have been made to tell you about the request or to obtain an order protecting the information requested.

-Law Enforcement — We may release medical information if asked to do so by a law enforcement official:
+Law Enforcement: We may release health information if asked to do so by a law enforcement official:

 • in response to a court order, subpoena, warrant, summons, or similar process;